Trump family friend Ken Kurson charged in New York stalking case

 New York Observer ‘revisiting’ coverage after top editor acknowledges ‘input’ for key Trump political speech

 Kurson has made multiple appearances at the White House during Trump’s time in office, posting photos of himself on social media from events he’s attended there.
-The Trump administration sought in 2018 to install him as a board member on the National Endowment for the Humanities, but he withdrew from consideration amid his background check, the New York Times reported at the time.
+The Trump administration sought in 2018 to install him as a board member of the National Endowment for the Humanities, but he withdrew from consideration during his background check, the New York Times reported at the time.

-In 2016, during Trump’s first presidential campaign, Kurson became the subject of controversy when it was revealed that, while he edited Kushner’s newspaper the New York Observer, the two friends consulted with then-candidate Trump on a speech to the American Israel Public Affairs Committee.
+In 2016, during Trump’s first presidential campaign, Kurson became the subject of controversy when it was revealed that, while he edited Kushner’s newspaper, the New York Observer, the two friends consulted with then-candidate Trump on a speech to the American Israel Public Affairs Committee.
 Kushner has sought Kurson’s input in this election cycle as well.

 The White House had no comment.